cvs-health/testaro/README.md

 node call high be76p-tp25-w3c
 ```

-In either case, replace `be76p-tp25-w3c` with the ID of a job in the `process.env.JOBDIR` directory.
+In either case, replace `be76p-tp25-w3c` with the ID of a job file in the `process.env.JOBDIR` directory.

-Testaro will find the named job (e.g., `be76p-tp25-w3c.json`) in the `process.env.JOBDIR` directory and write the report in the `process.env.REPORTDIR_RAW` directory.
+Testaro will find the named job file (e.g., `be76p-tp25-w3c.json`) in the `process.env.JOBDIR` directory and write the report in the `process.env.REPORTDIR_RAW` directory.
+That environment variable is based on the fact that _raw_ reports, produced by Testaro, can subsequently be enhanced by other applications.
+For example, Testilo can score and digest reports.

 #### Watch

 Watch execution is designed for either modules or users.

 In watch mode, Testaro periodically checks for a job to run.
-When such a job exists, Testaro runs it and populates its `acts` and `jobData` properties to make it a report.
+When such a job exists, Testaro runs it and produces a report.
 Testaro may continue watching after the first report, or may quit.

 Execution by a module: